jphalimi/PythonForMIC/Doc/library/select.rst

 Polling Objects
 ---------------

-The :c:func:`poll` system call, supported on most Unix systems, provides better scalability for network servers that service many, many clients at the same time. :c:func:`poll` scales better because the system call only requires listing the file descriptors of interest, while :c:func:`select` builds a bitmap, turns on bits for the fds of interest, and then afterward the whole bitmap has to be linearly scanned again. :c:func:`select` is O(highest file descriptor), while :c:func:`poll` is O(number of file descriptors).
+The :cfunc:`poll` system call, supported on most Unix systems, provides better scalability for network servers that service many, many clients at the same time. :cfunc:`poll` scales better because the system call only requires listing the file descriptors of interest, while :cfunc:`select` builds a bitmap, turns on bits for the fds of interest, and then afterward the whole bitmap has to be linearly scanned again. :cfunc:`select` is O(highest file descriptor), while :cfunc:`poll` is O(number of file descriptors).

 .. method:: poll.register(fd[, eventmask])